Keerthan-Shetty/Crud-operation/README.md

 npx json-server --watch <file-Name>/<relative path of File-Name> [Use this instead]

-Then run the command #npm start .
+# Then run the command `npm start` in old terminal.